-Ho Chi Minh played an important role as the leader of the Vietnamese Revolution to fight against French colonials and inspired the Vietnamese with the hope of independence throughout the war with the American army.
-In an issue of TIME's top 100 in 1998, he was voted as one of the hundreds of people who affected the world in the 20th century.
-His achievements and personal character are always remembered and followed by the next generations in Vietnam.
-His impact on Vietnam's history was so significant that Ho Chi Minh's ideology became a required subject in most universities and colleges in Vietnam.
+Ho Chi Minh played an important role as the leader of the Vietnamese Revolution to fight against French colonials.
+He inspired the Vietnamese with the hope of independence throughout the war with the American army.
+In an issue of TIME’s Top 100 in 1998, he was among the hundreds of people who affected the world in the 20th century.
+His impact on Vietnam’s history was so significant that Ho Chi Minh’s ideology became required in most universities and colleges in Vietnam.

 A Brief of Ho Chi Minh’s Early Life

-Ho Chi Minh's real name is Nguyen Sinh Cung.
+Ho Chi Minh’s real name is Nguyen Sinh Cung.
 He was born and lived with his family in Nghe An Province.
-There are many years of his birth that he used during the war to protect his identity from the French government, but the official year of his birth was 1890.
+He used many years of his birth during the war to protect his identity from the French government, but the official year of his birth was 1890.
 As a young child, he was a talented boy and loved playing traditional activities such as flying kites and fishing with other children.
-He was also good at Chinese writing which was very important to study Confucianism in his time.
-Later, his name was changed to Nguyen Tat Thanh by his father, and it is among the many names he was known by.
+He was also good at Chinese writing, which was very important for studying Confucianism in his time.
+Later, his father changed his name to Nguyen Tat Thanh, and it is among the many names he was known by.

 Ho Chi Minh’s Life and Achievements